 - Western astrology judges the zodiac signs based solely on the movement of the sun.
 This is known as the tropical zodiac, and it begins with Aries when the sun reaches the spring equinox.

-Check out our article, Vedic vs. Western Astrology, What’s the Difference? to learn more.
+Want to know more?
+Check out our article, Vedic vs. Western Astrology, What’s the Difference?.